macrat/ayd/README.md

 Ayd sends 3 packets in 1 second and expects all packets to return.
 These parameter can changed by `AYD_PING_PACKETS` and `AYD_PING_PERIOD` environment variable.

-In Linux or MacOS, Ayd use non-privileged ICMP in default.
-So, you can use ping even if rootless.
-But this way is not work on some platforms for instance docker container.
-Please set `yes` to `AYD_PRIVILEGED` environment variable to use privileged ICMP.

 You can specify IPv4 or IPv6 with `ping4:` or `ping6:` scheme.

 Ping will timeout in 30 seconds after sent all packets and report as failure.